milliechapman/agroforestry-decisions/README.md

     Virginia’s Convergent Behavioral Science Initiative.

   - **Millie Chapman** (@milliechapman): I’m a PhD candidate in Environmental Science, Policy, and Management at UC Berkeley.
+My work leverages methods from data science, ecology and decision theory to study the social, political, and ecological drivers of natural resource and conservation decision making.

   - **Zoe Hastings** (@zchastings): I’m a PhD candidate at the University of Hawaiʻi at Mānoa in the Department of Botany.